duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 The world was vast, and the chances of another such crossing seemed impossible.
 Yet somehow, against all reasons and odds, they found each other once more.
 Was it fate?
 Perhaps not.
 For in truth, it was their own doing.
-They defied the entropy of the universe, reaching for one another against the currents of life
+They defied the entropy of the universe, reaching for one another against the currents of life.

 On the coldest, darkest of days, when all hope seemed lost, they lifted their weary heads—and there they were, standing before each other once more.
 To the princess, the pig was the light at the end of her long and dark tunnel.